 Tired of playing the same old boring games each season?
 These outdoor cookout games provide a great addition to any backyard party, cookout, or even if you just want to have a fun evening playing games with friends.
 These games aren’t confined to the backyard.
 You can also take them on a camping trip, picnic, or as a quick activity in the park.

-Eight Best Cookout Games
+Best Classic Cookout Games

 You could play a simple game of croquet or badminton or go lawn bowling.
 These are the traditional yard game activities that one can do in their backyard.
 However, if you want to spice things up for your next backyard bash, you may want to go big or go home.